Terminating Patient Relationships

 Elements of the Written Notice

 - The patient has terminated the relationship.
+(Acknowledge this in writing with a letter from the practice.)

 - The patient or a family member has threatened the practitioner or staff with violence or has exhibited threatening behavior.

-- Medication refills—Explain that medications will only be provided up to the effective date of termination.
+- Medication refills—Explain that medications will be provided only up to the effective date of termination.

 A patient has been in your practice for about 10 years, has faithfully made regular visits, but has not been compliant with your medical regime for taking hypertension medications.
-You have repeatedly explained the issues of nonadherence, and you have rescued the patient on many occasions with emergent medications, usually in the local emergency room over a weekend.
+You have repeatedly explained the risks of nonadherence, and you have rescued the patient on many occasions with emergent medications, usually in the local emergency department over a weekend.
 You are convinced that the patient understands but stubbornly refuses to comply.

-Should This Patient Be Terminated from Your Practice?
+Should This Patient Relationship Be Terminated?

 Options for the Practitioner